 Oatmeal or porridge is very common for Swedish breakfast.

-Muesli cereal
+Muesli Cereal

 Muesli cereal is quite big here if we are to base it on the varieties available in every supermarket.